 I remember reading somewhere, about not to put any trust in the wisdom of man, that its fleeting, flawed and insufficient.
 That the wisdom of man cannot understand the never ending depths of the creation we are a part of...

-Hopefully that got yah thinking but probably not, I will no matter what goes on inside your head go on to mention that the Egyptians and Babylonian civilisations was darn sure they would last forever.
+Its like looking at those patterns in nature...
+Did you know music makes patterns like that?
+In any matter uncertain or not, These old civilisations, Egyptians and Babylonian was darn sure they would last forever.
 Just as we are in the great heydays of so-called `space-exploration`.
 We are just as confident as the Greeks, that we are the end all be all greatest there ever was, and that our testimony and accomplishments will stand for all time...
 Hate to break it to ya`ll, but the Greeks, Romans or Babylonians didn't last and neither will we.
 And all we are left with from these early civilisations are scraps and a vast array of fanciful academic opinions.
 Which makes good battlegrounds for silly debates over things such as the age of an ancient monument.

 But listen - what if we have forgotten way more important things than the shape of the Sphinx, the origins or colour of a people??
 What if we have forgotten something basic, like what time it is.
 Time erodes and makes things seem like something they are not..